 For 20 years, local marketing meant one thing: rank on Google.
 Get into the map pack.
 Show up for the right keywords.
 The game was about positioning.
 If you showed up in the top three results, you won.

 That game isn't over, but there's a new one running alongside it.
-When someone asks an AI assistant "Who's the best plumber near me?", there's no map pack.
-There's no list of ten blue links.
-There's just an answer.
-One name, maybe two.
-The AI picks a winner and moves on.
+When someone asks an AI assistant "Who's the best plumber near me?", there may be no map pack and no list of ten blue links.
+There may be one answer, or a very short list.
+The AI narrows the field before the customer ever visits a results page.

 This is generative search.
-And if you're not in that answer, you don't exist to that customer.
+If you're not in that answer, you may never enter that customer's consideration set.

 How AI decides who to recommend